Back Pain

 • Poor Posture: Sitting or standing with poor posture for extended periods can place unnecessary strain on the back.

-• Herniated Discs: A herniated or slipped disc occurs when a disc in the spine pushes out of its normal position, putting pressure on nerves and causing pain.
+• Disc Prolapse/Herniation: A herniated or slipped disc occurs when a disc in the spine pushes out of its normal position, putting pressure on nerves and causing pain, numbness or weakness.

 • Osteoarthritis: Degenerative changes in the joints of the spine can lead to chronic back pain, particularly in older adults.